Vaccinia: Use as a vaccine

 Vaccinia virus infection is typically very mild and often does not cause symptoms in healthy individuals, although it may cause rash and fever.
 Immune responses generated from a vaccinia virus infection protects the person against a lethal smallpox infection.
-For this reason, vaccinia virus was, and still is, being used as a live-virus vaccine against smallpox.
+For this reason, vaccinia virus was, and still is, being used as a live-virus vaccine against smallpox, and more recently against mpox.
 Unlike vaccines that use weakened forms of the virus being vaccinated against, the vaccinia virus vaccine cannot cause a smallpox infection because it does not contain the smallpox virus.
 However, certain complications and/or vaccine adverse effects occasionally arise.
 The chance of this happening is significantly increased in people who are immunocompromised.
 Approximately 1 to 2 people out of every 1 million people vaccinated could die as a result of life-threatening reactions to the vaccination.
 The rate of myopericarditis with ACAM2000 is 5.7 per 1,000 of primary vaccinees.

 On September 1, 2007, the U.S. Food and Drug Administration (FDA) licensed a new vaccine ACAM2000 against smallpox which can be produced quickly upon need.
 Manufactured by Sanofi Pasteur, the U.S. Centers for Disease Control and Prevention stockpiled 192.5 million doses of the new vaccine (see list of common strains below).

 A smallpox vaccine, Imvanex, which is based on the Modified vaccinia Ankara strain, was approved by the European Medicines Agency (EMA) in 2013.
 This strain has been used in vaccines during the 2022 monkeypox outbreak.

 Vaccinia is also used in recombinant vaccines, as a vector for expression of foreign genes within a host, in order to generate an immune response.
 Other poxviruses are also used as live recombinant vaccines.